 Section B: Each proposition shall be prepared in writing and signed by the presenting senator(s).
-Propositions shall be keyed to affected portions of the New Mexico State University Policy Manual or other policy document(s).so as to indicate the intended changes.
+Propositions shall be keyed to affected portions of the New Mexico State University Policy Manual or other policy document(s) so as to indicate the intended changes.
 At least one day prior to the time of presentation, copies of the proposition shall be distributed to members of the Senate Leadership Committee by the recording secretary of the Faculty Senate.
 The distribution may be electronically as attachments to email.

 Section C: Normally, a proposition shall be given first reading and explanation by the presenting senator(s), and then referred to the appropriate committee(s) by the Vice Chair of the senate during the Senate Leadership Committee meeting in which the proposition is first presented.
 A challenge to the referral to committee may be made by any senator present at the meeting.
-The decision on the Committee or Committees to which referral shall be made will then be by majority vote of the senators present.
+The decision of the Senate Leadership Committee to which referral shall be made will then be by majority vote of the senators present.
 In exceptional cases, a proposition may be considered by the Faculty Senate as emergency legislation without referral to its committees, provided either:

-- (a) previous notice and an outline of the nature of the proposition was given in the agenda of the meeting and the senate accepts consideration of the proposition by a two-thirds vote, or - (b) lacking previous notice, the senate accepts consideration of the proposition by a three-fourths vote.
+- 1. previous notice and an outline of the nature of the proposition was given in the agenda of the meeting and the senate accepts consideration of the proposition by a two-thirds vote, or - 2. lacking previous notice, the senate accepts consideration of the proposition by a three-fourths vote.

 Section D: Committees shall hold hearings on all propositions referred to them.
 These hearings shall be open to the public so that all individuals interested in propositions may make presentations to the committee.
 The decision as to the nature of a committee's report on each proposition shall be by majority vote of the committee.
 Commentary for and against the proposition may be submitted with the report.
-Propositions shall be reported out with one of four recommendations to the senate: RECOMMEND FOR PASSAGE; RECOMMEND AGAINST PASSAGE; RECOMMEND REPLACEMENT BY A COMMITTEE-DRAWN SUBSTITUTE; or RECOMMEND SENATE DISCUSSION.
+Propositions shall be reported out with one of four recommendations to the Senate: